Skip to main content

 What’s left after trauma?
 Abuse?
 Betrayal?
 Grief?
 Serious illness?
 Addiction?
 Financial loss?
 Relationship Breakup?
 Falling from grace?
 A Trauma-Informed Care (TIC) Model provides the framework for healing our body, mind, emotional child, and spirit.

-Selected members must have access to Zoom video and be willing to commit their time and financial resources to the 25-week program.
-To maximize group cohesion, selected members are required to pay in advance of the group commencement date.
+Group members must have access to Zoom video and be willing to commit their time and financial resources to the 25-week program.
+To maximize group cohesion, selected members are required to pay the full amount for 25 sessions in advance of the group commencement date.
 All members must sign an agreement to respect the privacy of all group members and not share group content outside the group.
-You

 The group process will organically unfold and will include the following stages: